Car powered subwoofers solve a great number of problems for many vehicle applications.

 For the most part, a powered subwoofer is installed the same way as a standard car amplifier & speaker box.
 It requires an amplifier wiring kit and RCA cables (or small gauge wire if speaker-level inputs are used) and in some cases brackets to mount the product solidly inside of a trunk or other location.

-A quick disconnect is an inexpensive installation accessory which allows you to remove your powered subwoofer easily.
+A quick disconnect is an inexpensive installation accessory that allows you to remove your powered subwoofer easily.
 I highly recommend them for people with vehicles that may be prone to theft.
 Jeeps, boats, and other vehicles with easily accessible areas are theft targets.

 ★ 5 Of The Best Car Powered Subwoofers ★